kevinushey/vim-deferred/README.md

 # Wait, What?

-This plugin essentially provides a means for delaying the execution of certain commands until various `autocmd` events are fired.
-This means you can defer loading of heavy pieces until:
+This plugin provides a means for delaying the execution of a command until certain `autocmd` events are fired.
+This means you can attach one-time executions to events like:

 - The user types `:`,
 - The user enters insert mode,